• Call Now to Get Started: Phone: 725-241-5252 Email: info@myessentialclinic.com

 Bart’s Story

-Q: What is Transcranial Magnetic Stimulation?
+What is Transcranial Magnetic Stimulation?

 Transcranial magnetic stimulation, often referred to as TMS is a noninvasive procedure that uses magnetic fields to stimulate nerve cells in the brain to improve symptoms of depression.
 TMS is typically used when antidepressant medications haven’t been effective, have ceased working, or as an alternative to medication.

-Q: How does TMS work?
+How does TMS work?

-Q: How long is TMS treatment?
+How long is TMS treatment?

-Q: Is TMS Therapy covered by my insurance?
+Is TMS therapy covered by my insurance?

 A vast majority of commercial and Medicare plans have recognized the effectiveness of treating depression with TMS Therapy and now cover TMS as part of their plans.